Temii-mp3/CS-4348-Project-1/Devlog.md

 I have been able to implement the clock, now i am able to get the current time.
 I will use both functions in driver and logger because i need to know when the driver started so that can be included in the log.

 Right now what im able to do is create a file, get the time from driver and send it to logger which writes to the file.
+Which means i have achieved 2 of my goals.
+The last goal of today is to establish communcation between logger and logger file (make the file read from logger input)

+Upon further research, i realized the std::getline() function will be best for this, i am already appending a new line character to the userInput so the std::getline() function should be able to differenciate between options.
+For asthethic purposes i will make each option the user selects uppercase and enclosed in brackets.

+I have implemented the std::getline() function and it is able to read the options that the user picked so i have been able to achieve all my goals for this session.
+Now it is time to work on the stretch goal which is to establish communication between driver and encryption process